vj90/Snake/README.md

     <img src="game.png"/>
 5. Try to beat the high score!
 The high score is saved at the end of the game.
-6. Press *Esc* to show the menu.
+6. Press **Esc** to show the menu.
 The menu is displayed in the terminal.
 The game is paused.
 7. The game can be saved on exit if the snake is alive.
+To exit without saving, press **CTRL+C** during game play.

 ## File Structure
 └── **src**